Capturing Creative Cognition and Emotions using Facial Expressions

 Novel methods could be devised to regulate emotions at different stages of the creative process.

-results may serve as a framework for developing creative support systems for various professionals based on the automatic facial expression data.
+The results may serve as a framework for developing creative support systems for various professionals based on the automatic facial expression data.

 Translating the Findings